 In cases where scholarly misconduct is alleged to have occurred in work by or for Gallaudet University personnel, and for which governmental funding has been received in any form, the following steps shall be taken:

 Misconduct in scientific research

-Any written or oral statement or other indication of possible research misconduct made to
+Any written or oral statement or other indication of possible research misconduct made to a University official.

 A person who in good faith makes an allegation of research misconduct.